-When reviewing results from the above studies, it is important to note that the fish were unable to avoid the sound source (e.g., held stationary in tubs or tanks) and were subjected to long, continuous duration exposures (e.g., days to weeks).
-A direct comparison of these results to fish exposed to continuous sound sources in natural settings should be treated with caution.
-For example, fishes that are exposed to noise produced by a vessel passing by in their natural environment, even in areas with high levels of vessel movement, would only be exposed for short durations (e.g., seconds or minutes) and therefore relatively low sound exposure levels as vessels pass by.
+Rogers et al. (2020) is one of the few studies to look at the effects of vessel noise playbacks on fishes.
+Researchers exposed oyster toadfish, a fish with a swim bladder not involved in hearing, to one of three noise conditions and measured hearing thresholds before and after exposure.
+Two groups of fish were exposed to recorded boat noise (30-12,000 Hz frequency range) for either 1 or 12 hours continuously, and a third group was exposed to 12 hours of biological noise (male oyster toadfish vocalizations or boatwhistles with a fundamental frequency of 180 Hz).
+Sound pressure levels for all noise conditions were maintained at approximately 150 dB SPL re 1 μPa and fell within the oyster toadfish hearing range of 80-550 Hz.
+Exposures to biological signals, even more moderately long duration of 12 hours, did not result in any hearing impairment whereas significant TTS was noted after exposure to both vessel noise conditions.
+This evidence suggests that a 1-hour exposure to broadband noise at ~150 dB SPL is sufficient to produce greater than 6 dB of TTS in oyster toadfish, which may have other implications if exposure durations increase, threshold shifts are larger or take a long time to recover.
+A direct comparison of results such as those from the above studies to fishes exposed to continuous sound sources in natural settings should be treated with caution due to differences between laboratory and open ocean or coastal environments.
+For example, fishes that are exposed to noise produced by a vessel passing by in their natural environment, even in areas with high levels of vessel movement, would only be exposed for short durations (e.g., seconds or minutes) and therefore relatively low sound exposure levels by transiting vessels.
+Additionally, fish used in laboratory experiments are often held in a tub or tank during exposures without any possibility to avoid the noise source.
 As evidence suggests that fish can recover from hearing loss (both threshold sensitivity and actual physical damage) even after long duration exposures in a confined space, it also indicates similar results to lower level and shorter duration exposures.
 Therefore, overall effects would not likely rise to the level of impact demonstrated in the summarized laboratory studies.

-As noted in the ANSI Sound Exposure Guideline technical report (Popper et al., 2014), some fish species with a swim bladder that is involved in hearing may be more susceptible to TTS from long duration continuous noise, such as broadband white noise, depending on the duration of the exposure (thresholds are proposed based on continuous exposure of 12 hours).
-However, it is not likely that TTS would occur in fishes with a swim bladder not involved in hearing or in fishes without a swim bladder.
+As noted in the ANSI Sound Exposure Guideline technical report (Popper et al., 2014), some fish species with a swim bladder that is involved in hearing may be more susceptible to TTS from long duration continuous noise, such as broadband2 white noise, depending on the duration of the exposure (thresholds are proposed based on continuous exposure of 12 hours).
+However, it is less likely that TTS would occur in fishes with a swim bladder not involved in hearing or in fishes without a swim bladder.